vehicle-lang/tutorial/tutorial.md

     existsGreatDane = exists img . isFirstChoice img greatDane
 ```

-Note how we have annotated `existsGreatDane` with the keyword `@property`.
-Properties
-are boolean expressions whose value cannot be decided within Vehicle and will instead be decided
-by the verifier.
-Properties in Vehicle Specification should always have the `@property` keyword
-in the previous line.

-If we compile this specification and pass it to the verifier, `existsGreatDane` will most likely
+But wait!
+If we compile this specification as is and pass it to the verifier, `existsGreatDane` will most likely
 hold for a nonsensical image.
 To avoid this, we must restrict our property to valid images only.
 We consider an image valid if all its pixels are valid, i.e., normalized to be in the range 0 to 1.